 In addition to the training activities that occur on the bombing ranges, the Navy also conducts critical non-hazardous training within the DVTA, such as Electronic Warfare training, Dynamic Targeting operations, Combat Search and Rescue, Naval Special Warfare, and other training activities.
-The DVTA has also not changed substantially in size or configuration since its creation in the 1990s, and in recent years it has been increasingly threatened by encroaching development, especially in low-altitude, dark, and low-light conditions.
+The DVTA has also not changed substantially in size or configuration since its creation in the 1990s.
 The DVTA must be retained and expanded to preserve a viable location to train the Navy's air and ground forces in these critical non-ordnance training activities.